sh1boot/sh1boot.github.io/drafts/ciscv.md

 ## Exceptions and interrupts

-If an exception occurs inside a packet then enough architectural state must be preserved that execution can resume from the second instruction in the packet if necessary.
-Normally there's no jumping into the middle of a packet and that process does not need to be efficient.
+If an exception occurs inside a packet then the architectural state must be properly resolved such that execution can resume at the appropriate slot _within_ a packet, as needed.
 If the first slot did not cause the exception then architectural state must be updated accordingly, _as if_ the two slots execute sequentially.

-Since it needs to be recorded which instruction caused the fault, bit 1 of the PC can be used to signal slot B (dressing up as if we're executing two 16-bit instructions).
+Since a restart needs to distinguish which instruction caused the fault, bit 1 of the PC can be used to signal slot B (dressing up as if we're executing two 16-bit instructions).
 This mechanism is only required for restarts and doesn't have to have optimal performance.
 Normal branch and jump targets are always 32-bit aligned.